Unemployment rate falls to 3.7 percent, lowest since 1969

 Powell said more wage growth is “quite welcome” and the Fed isn’t worried yet about higher pay causing inflation.
 In fact, the wage gains most Americans are seeing are getting entirely wiped out by rising gas, rent and other prices.

-“Every month for the past year, the . . . wage data releases have continued to demonstrate that workers simply aren’t getting ahead,” Ryan Nunn and Jay Shambaugh of the Brookings Institution, a think tank, said in a report out this week.
+“Workers simply aren’t getting ahead,” Ryan Nunn and Jay Shambaugh of the Brookings Institution, a think tank, said in a report out this week.
 “Real wage growth has been consistently hovering around zero.”

 There are also concerns that while there is a lot of excitement about 3.7 percent unemployment, some other measures of the health of the labor market have still not returned to their pre-recession levels.